ikoniqoz/nitrodocs/content/developers/addons/developing-field-types/structure.md

 ## Validation

-Validation takes several forms for PyroCMS field types.
+Validation takes several forms for NitroCMS field types.

 * **Assignment-added validation**.
 This takes the form of **required** and **unique**, which are determined by the field assignment.
 * **Standard field type validation**.
 This is the standard validation rules in the actual field type (see below).